Google refuses French order to apply 'right to be forgotten' globally

 By Julia Fioretti

-BRUSSELS (This version corrects July 30 story to read "partly" of a political nature, not "mostly", paragraph 10) Google Inc (GOOGL.O) is refusing to bow to an order from the French privacy watchdog to scrub search results worldwide when users invoke their "right to be forgotten" online, it said on Thursday, exposing itself to possible fines.
+BRUSSELS Google Inc is refusing to bow to an order from the French privacy watchdog to scrub search results worldwide when users invoke their "right to be forgotten" online, it said on Thursday, exposing itself to possible fines.

 The French data protection authority, the CNIL, in June ordered the search engine group to de-list on request search results appearing under a person's name from all its websites, including Google.com.